Medical note: This article is for patient education and clinical guidance. It does not replace professional medical advice, diagnosis, or treatment.

 For readers searching phrases like why do I feel sleepy all the time, why I feel sleepy all the time, why do I always feel sleepy, always tired, tired all the time, or feeling tired all the time, this article is meant to slow the noise down and help you think clearly.
 The goal is not to self-diagnose from a checklist.
 It is to understand the major causes, know the red flags, and know when evaluation is worth it.

 Fatigue meaning: reduced physical and mental energy that makes normal tasks feel harder than they should.
 People with fatigue may sleep for a normal number of hours and still wake up unrefreshed.
-They may feel heavy, weak, foggy, or unable to keep going.
+They may feel heavy, foggy, or unable to keep going — but their muscles still work normally when tested.

 Sleepiness is different.
 It is the tendency to doze off or struggle to stay awake.
 Someone with sleep apnea may be sleepy during the day and still wake exhausted.
-Someone with anaemia or hypothyroidism may feel drained, slow, or weak without necessarily falling asleep.
+Someone with anaemia or hypothyroidism may feel drained or slow without necessarily falling asleep.

 Common Reasons People Feel Tired All the Time